Shaeck40/Internship_CMB_VIB/Weekly_summary.md

 Compare A5/A6 ( Ask Daria for confirmation on duplication on chromM?) and A7/A8 Adding link to githubacount to IDP.
 Searching for PID of reference genomes to add to the document involving FAIR.

+I wrote a Python script to compare 2 vcf files (comparison_vcf.py)) I used the WGS pipeline to produce the last files (Analysis A7 and A8) and used those files in JBrowse2.